 Need Some Advice?
 Request a Callback

-Categorising Hazardous Materials
+Categorizing Hazardous Materials

 28 March 2022 | Packaging Guidance

-When part of your supply chain relies on handling and shipping hazardous materials, immense importance should be placed on understanding how to correctly categorise any said materials so that they can be handled safely by all parties involved.
+When part of your supply chain relies on handling and shipping hazardous materials, immense importance should be placed on understanding how to correctly categorize any said materials so that they can be handled safely by all parties involved.

-The way that we do this is through accordance with the United Nations Globally Harmonised System for Hazard Communication.
+The way that we do this is through accordance with the United Nations Globally Harmonized System for Hazard Communication.
 What this provides is the opportunity for a global standard that all countries can come to expect when dealing with hazardous materials regardless of geography or language spoken.

 Classification of harmful substances